jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 # Avoid outliers

-* Oxygen curve is shifted to the left because A.
+> * Oxygen curve is shifted to the left because A.
-   * If you have to guess, don’t choose this one.
-Notice how it’s the only answer choice that uses "left".
+>   <i>If you have to guess, don’t choose this one.
+Notice how it’s the only answer choice that uses "left".</i>
-* Oxygen curve is shifted to the right because of B.
+> * Oxygen curve is shifted to the right because of B.
-* Oxygen curve is shifted to the right because of C.
+> * Oxygen curve is shifted to the right because of C.
-* Oxygen curve is shifted to the right because of D.
+> * Oxygen curve is shifted to the right because of D.

 # A single phrase can rule out an answer choice